chulminy/AE_ENVE_GEOE_121/README.md

 |Jan 19 at 1:30 pm|Review Module 02 and play a Kahoot game|Please watch and study **Module 02** before joining the meeting|
 |Feb 02 at 1:30 pm|Review Module 03 and play a Kahoot game|Please watch and study **Module 03** before joining the meeting|

-**Extra:** Instructor's live help session will be held on Jan 26 at 1:30pm.
+**Extra:** Instructor's live help session will be held on **Jan 26** at 1:30pm.
 This will be the same format at TA's help session.
-Note that there is no Kahoot game (no attendance check).
+Note that there is no Kahoot game on this session (no attendance check).

-* We will do Kahoot games on Jan 12, Jan 19 and Feb 02, **which means students get attendance points if they join the game.**
+* We will do Kahoot games on Jan 12, Jan 19 and Feb 02, **which mean students get attendance points if they join the game.**
 * All in-person office hours will be canceled.
 However, students feel free to send the TA a chat message through MS Team if they have questions or use a live help sessions.
 * To accommodate online training, the TA will have online live help sessions.
 We will schedule MS Team meetings during every help session so students can feel free to join the meeting without an appointment.
 Here are the live help session schedule:
-	* On Monday (Jan 10, 17, 24): 10:00 ~ 11:00 am, 1:30 ~ 3:00 pm
+	* On Monday (Jan 10, 17, 24, 31): 10:00 ~ 11:00 am, 1:30 ~ 3:00 pm
-	* On Tuesday (Jan 11, 18, 25): 11:30 am ~ 12:30 pm
+	* On Tuesday (Jan 11, 18, 25, Feb 1): 11:30 am ~ 12:30 pm
-	* On Thursday (Jan 6, 13): 3:00 ~ 5:00 pm
+	* On Thursday (Jan 6, 13, Feb 3): 3:00 ~ 5:00 pm
-* TA will give a Q1 review session on Jan 20 at 1:30 ~ 3:00 pm using a MS team meeting like the instructor's lecture.
+* TA will give a Q1 review session on **Jan 20** at 1:30 ~ 3:00 pm using a MS team meeting like the instructor's lecture.
 * Asking questions during this live help session is recognized as a participation mark for the first month (January).
-* We will have Quiz 1 on Jan 27 online.
+* We will have Quiz 1 **on Jan 27** online.
 We will give you more detailed direction late.

 ## Announcement
-* **Jan 17, 2022:** A description of Quiz 1 has been posted.
+* **Jan 17, 2022:** [Description of Quiz 1](doc/Quiz1_Description.md) has been posted.
 Please carefully review this document to prepare the quiz.
-* **Jan 17, 2022:** The instructor will hold a live help session on Jan 26 (one day before Q1 date).
+* **Jan 17, 2022:** The instructor will hold a live help session on **Jan 26 **(one day before Q1 date).
 Students can freely join the meeting if they have any question.
 * **Jan 17, 2022:** Please see a revised announcement regarding online start to the winter term (new dates).
 * **Jan 13, 2022:** HW 02 has been posted on [**MATLAB Grader- (W22) CIVE 121: Homework**](https://grader.mathworks.com/courses/63549-w22-cive-121-homework).
 Again, the last three questions are copied from the questions in tutorials.
 Students should solve them by themselves first and review their model answers carefully.
 Although students copy and paste the model solutions for these problems, **they are NOT cheating.** However, the instructor highly recommend writing your own solutions.
 * **Jan 13, 2022:** Module 01 Kahoot's game questions and answers are posted.
 Please see the table in [course outline](#course-outline).